 Admission to the master's program is a joint decision by the Texas State Graduate College and the Talent Development program.
+The Graduate College makes the final decision, taking into consideration the Talent Development program's recommendation.
 Here are some highlights of the requirements for admission to this program:

-- You must have a 2.75 or higher GPA on the last 60 credit hours of letter-grade work earned.
+- a 2.75 or higher GPA on the last 60 credit hours of letter-grade work earned

-- You must hold a baccalaureate degree by the time you begin taking graduate courses.
+- a baccalaureate degree by the time you begin taking graduate courses

 Where to apply

 Application Information from the Graduate College, along with the link to the online application, may be found here: http://www.gradcollege.txstate.edu/admissions/document-info.html

 Additional information about applying for master's programs in Elementary Education-Talent Development may be found here on the Graduate College site: http://www.gradcollege.txstate.edu/programs/elementary-ed.html